sdelamo/sergiodelamo.com/posts/micronaut-test-pojo-annotated-with-at-introspected.md

 Tags: #micronaut #spock #test

-I always annotate my model classes with `@Introspected.
+I always annotate my model classes with `@Introspected`.
 It is easy to test you don't forget the annotation.

 Given a [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object):